Fourier Image Transformer: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Mangal Prakash for discussions and help to improve the text.
-We also want to thank the Scientific Computing Facility at MPI-CBG for giving us access to HPC infrastructure.
-Funding was provided from the Max-Planck Society under project code M.IF.A.MOZG8106, the core budget of the Max-Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG), the Human Technopole, and the BMBF under codes 031L0102 (de.NBI) and 01IS18026C (ScaDS2), as well as by the DFG under code JU3110/1-1 (FiSS) Additionally, we thank Yannic Kilcher and his YouTube channel\footnote{\url{https://www.youtube.com/c/YannicKilcher}} which greatly facilitated our desire to think about applications of transformers on images.
+The authors would like to thank Mangal Prakash and Manan Lalit for discussions and help to improve the text.
+We also want to thank the Scientific Computing Facility at MPI-CBG for giving us access to their HPC infrastructure.
+Funding was provided from the Max-Planck Society under project code M.IF.A.MOZG8106, the core budget of the Max-Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG), the Human Technopole, and the BMBF under codes 031L0102 (de.NBI) and 01IS18026C (ScaDS2), as well as by the Deutsche Forschungsgemeinschaft (DFG) under code JU3110/1-1 (FiSS) and TO563/8-1 (FiSS).
+Additionally, we thank Yannic Kilcher and his YouTube channel\footnote{\url{https://www.youtube.com/c/YannicKilcher}} which greatly facilitated our desire to think about applications of transformers on images.